THE BASS-DRUMS DIALOGUE IN THE DOORS’ “RIDERS ON THE STORM”

 The interplay between the two musicians strongly characterizes

-this seven-minute composition: their instruments blending together in a close
+this seven-minute composition: their instruments blend in a close

 and effective sound collaboration.